Is the Insurance Market Hard or Soft?

 To comprehend how the insurance market operates you must first understand how insurers make money.
-Insurance companies have two main sources of revenue: investment income and underwriting profit.
+Insurance companies have two main sources of revenue: underwriting profit and investment income.

-Insurers earn money by investing in assets.
-State insurance regulators dictate the types of assets in which insurers can invest.
-Generally, insurers may invest only in "safe" assets that can be converted to cash quickly.
+Insurers also generate income by investing in assets.
+State insurance regulators limit the types of assets in which insurers can invest.
+Generally, insurers may invest only in "safe" assets that can be converted into cash quickly.
 Examples are government and municipal bonds.
 The rules are designed to protect policyholders.
 They ensure that insurance companies will remain solvent and have funds available to pay claims.

-Insurers must also set aside money to pay for losses that have already occurred, including those that have not yet been reported.
-This money is called a loss reserve.
+In addition to the unearned premium reserve, an insurer must maintain loss reserves.
+Loss reserves consist of money the insurer has set aside to pay losses that have already occurred, including those that have not yet been reported.

-Because a significant portion of an insurer's money is tied up in reserves it may lack the financial capacity to issue new policies.
-Fortunately, an insurer can increase its capacity by purchasing reinsurance.
+Because a significant portion of an insurer's money is tied up in reserves, it may lack the financial capacity to issue new policies.
+Fortunately, an insurer can increase its underwriting capacity by purchasing reinsurance.
 When an insurer buys reinsurance it transfers some of the risk of future losses to the reinsurer.
-The transfer of risk reduces the amount of money the insurer must hold as unearned premium reserves, thereby increasing the insurer's capacity to issue new policies.
+The transfer of risk reduces the amount of money the insurer must hold as unearned premium reserves.
+With less money held in reserves, the insurer has a greater capacity to issue new policies.

 Factors Affecting the Availability of Insurance

-Another factor that affects insurers' capacity is the legal climate.
-In a litigious legal environment insurers may be hit with many large lawsuits.
+The legal climate can also affect insurers' capacity.
+In a litigious environment, insurers may be hit with many large lawsuits.
 Poor loss experience may cause an insurer to sustain an underwriting loss.
 A liability insurer's capacity may be further reduced if reinsurers are unwilling to renew the insurer's reinsurance contracts.

 Insurers' capacity to write new policies is also affected by general economic conditions.
-In recessionary times business insurance buyers may purchase less coverage or forgo insurance altogether.
+In recessionary times businesses may purchase less coverage or forgo insurance altogether.
 Businesses' sales and payroll (on which premiums are often based) may decline.
 The result is less premium income for insurers.
-Interest rates are also likely to be low during a recession.
-When interest rates are low, insurers earn less income from their investments.
+Recessions can also trigger low-interest rates, which reduce insurers' investment income.